ItsNickBarry/hyperbolic-canvas/README.md

 ```

 ### Object Classes and Their Functions
-The hyperbolic canvas makes use of three geometric object classes, defined relative to the Euclidean plane.
+The hyperbolic canvas makes use of four geometric object classes, defined relative to the Euclidean plane.

 #### Point
 A representation of a point on the Canvas, where the center is defined as (0, 0) and the radius is defined as 1, and the y axis is not inverted.